abdullahpmgr/ConfigurePerconaXtraDbCluster/README.md

 - For this lab, I have set the **pxc-encrypt-cluster-traffic = OFF** to bypass SSL security.
 By default, this attribute is ON. (_Not recommended for production level._)
 - All machines must have **same OS version** and same **percona-xtradb-cluster** version.

-## Before we proceed, let's understand:
 ## Multi-Master Architecture vs Master-Slave Architecture

 ## Multi-Master Architecture
-- All nodes can handle both reads and writes, offering high availability and scalability but **requiring conflict resolution**.
+All nodes can handle both reads and writes, offering high availability and scalability but **requiring conflict resolution**.

 #### Definition:
 In a multi-master architecture, all nodes in the cluster can handle both read and write operations.
 Changes made to any node are replicated to all other nodes in the cluster, ensuring data consistency across all nodes.